RichGraham/pfUnit-example/README.md

 A minimal example of pfUnit on the University of Nottingham HPC

 ====Modules====
+First unload any compiler modules you have loaded
 To load the required module, run (note this wil not work with version 3 of pfUnit) module load pfunit-uoneasy/4.2.0-gompi-2020b